 Chatsworth House, in Derbyshire, is an incredible place, enriched with art, history and the astonishing beauty of the surrounding landscape.
 As autumn progresses and the leaves begin to turn, Chatsworth’s honey-coloured stone facade looks more splendid than ever.

-From the 22nd to the 24th of September, Chatsworth hosts the Chatsworth House Festival.
-The Festival, officially named Art Out Loud, is inspired by the Duke and Duchess of Devonshire’s passion for art, and will host special guests from the worlds of art, design and architecture.
+From the 20th to the 22nd of September, Chatsworth hosts the Chatsworth Arts Festival.
+The Festival is inspired by the Duke and Duchess of Devonshire’s passion for art, and will host special guests from the worlds of art, design and architecture.

 The Glenfinnan Viaduct was constructed in 1897 and is situated in a spectacular part of the Scottish Highlands.
 Most famous for its appearance in the Harry Potter films, the viaduct is part of a train line running from Fort William to Mallaig.